 Like many Rhode Islanders, Sheldon knows how devastating a cancer diagnosis can be to a family and shared his own family's story in this video.
 In 2013, his legislation to improve research on the deadliest forms of cancer was signed into law.

-Sheldon also works on the HELP Committee to strengthen struggling schools and prevent students from falling behind.
+Sheldon has worked to strengthen struggling schools and prevent students from falling behind.
 National PTA President Betsy Landers has said, “Our nation’s families are fortunate to have a true advocate for children in Senator Whitehouse.”
 Sheldon is also fighting to ensure that Senator Pell’s legacy—the Federal Pell Grant program—remains strong so the next generation of Americans can turn the dream of a college education into a reality.

 A graduate of Yale University and the University of Virginia School of Law, Sheldon served as Rhode Island’s Director of Business Regulation under Governor Sundlun before being recommended by Senator Pell and nominated by President Bill Clinton to be Rhode Island’s United States Attorney in 1994.
 He was elected Attorney General of Rhode Island in 1998, a position in which he served until 2003.
-On November 7, 2006, Rhode Islanders elected Sheldon to the United States Senate, where he is a member of the Budget Committee; the Environment and Public Works Committee (EPW); the Judiciary Committee; the Health, Education, Labor, and Pensions Committee; and the Special Committee on Aging.
+On November 7, 2006, Rhode Islanders elected Sheldon to the United States Senate, where he is a member of the Finance Committee, the Judiciary Committee, the Environment and Public Works Committee (EPW), and the Budget Committee.
 He is the Ranking Member of the Judiciary Subcommittee on Crime and Terrorism and of the EPW Subcommittee on Oversight.

 He and his wife Sandra, a marine biologist and environmental advocate, live in Newport.
 They have two children.